Yibin: Transportation

 The region's natural waterways provide transportation links with the surrounding area, and Yibin is also connected to Chongqing and Chengdu by rail and express highway.
 Yibin's proximity to the Yunnan and Guizhou borders also means that transportation to the provinces is available by rail and by bus.

 Yibin has three bridges over the Chang Jiang section of the Yangtze and ten bridges over the Jinsha.

 Yibin Wuliangye Airport offers flights to Beijing, Guangzhou, Guiyang, Hangzhou, Kunming, Lhasa, Sanya, Shanghai, Shenzhen, Xi'an, and Yichang.

-Yibin opened the world's second Autonomous Rail Rapid Transit/"trackless tram" system in December 2019.
+Yibin opened the world's second Autonomous Rapid Transit system in December 2019.